Anthony Barr (American football): Pre-draft

 Barr was listed as one of the top linebacker prospects for the 2014 NFL draft.
 After the college season concluded, he was projected as the No. 3 selection in the 2014 NFL draft by Sports Illustrated.
 At the 2014 NFL Combine, Barr ran the 40-yard dash in 4.66 seconds, sixth-best among linebackers, and tied for 14th in the vertical (34.5 inches).
 His 15 reps on the bench press were also dead last among those who participated, according to NFL.com's combine tracker.
 At the UCLA Pro Day on March 11, he ran an electronic 4.41 in the 40-yard dash, did 19 repetitions on the bench press and had a 10-foot-5 (3.20 meters) broad jump.

 Barr was selected in the first round, ninth overall by the Minnesota Vikings, making him the highest selected defensive player out of UCLA since Eric Turner, second overall in 1991.
-He is the first UCLA player to be a top-10 selection since Jonathan Ogden, who was selected sixth overall in 1996.
+He is the first UCLA player to be a top-10 selection since Jonathan Ogden, who was selected fourth overall in 1996.
 He also surpassed Jamir Miller, who was chosen tenth overall in 1994, as the highest Bruins linebacker ever selected.

 Nate Cohn of The New York Times in 2022 listed Barr and Ryan Mathews as the only two of 19 top NFL draft picks since 2005 whose careers justified being chosen much earlier than their ESPN draft ranking.